miandin/JuniorCycle/Science/PeriodicTable.md

 ---

-## A tiny “memory script” your student can repeat
+## A tiny “memory script” you can repeat

 **“Periods tell shells.
 Groups tell outer electrons.
 Outer electrons decide ions and bonding.